-The increasing population of feral hogs, not to mention a lengthy, if not continuous, season and liberal limits (in most states), has contributed to a growth in hunters pursuing the plentiful pigs both as a food source and for nuisance control.
-Winchester Ammunition was among the first to offer specialty loads with bullets designed specifically for the animal’s unique anatomy.
+The wide distribution and increasing population of feral hogs, not to mention a lengthy, if not continuous, season and liberal limits (in most states), has contributed to a growth in hunters pursuing the plentiful pigs both as a food source and for nuisance control.
+Winchester Ammunition was among the first companies to note this trend and offer specialty loads with bullets congruent with the animal’s unique anatomy.

-Lastly, the Razorback XT load features nickel-plated brass cases for corrosion protection, as well as low-flash propellants to maintain visual acuity in compromised lighting—when most hog pursuits take place.
+Lastly, the Razorback XT load features nickel-plated brass cases for corrosion protection, which is no small consideration for hunting in the humid areas where the majority of feral hogs reside, as well as low-flash propellants to maintain visual acuity in compromised lighting-when most pursuits take place.
 MidwayUSA sells 20-count boxes of .44 Rem.
 Mag.
 Winchester Razorback XT ammunition for $31.
-Contact Winchester Ammunition, 600 Powder Mill Road, East Alton, IL 62024;winchester.com.